aliSadegh/Spark-Kafka-Elasticsearch-example/README.md

 # Overview
-You will be creating a pipeline to consume data from a kafka topic and aggregate the data to alert anomalies and also there should be a place to investigate raw data.
+This is a simple pipeline example of using kafka and spark with elasticsearch for processing and storing log data.

 # Problem Statement
 The input is the NGINX logs that provide request details to the website.
 We need to be notified if there is a problem in the website or we are under attack.
 Also there should be a feature to investigate through logs for finding some patterns.